cyanzhong/jsbox-docs/docs/en/uikit/dark-mode.md

 - Use `$color(light, dark)` and `$image(light, dark)` to create dynamic assets
 - Leverage `themeChanged` to update UI details

+In order to demonstrate how it works clearly, we prepared an example project for you: https://github.com/cyanzhong/jsbox-dark-mode

 As the mechanism continues to improve, we may provide more APIs in the future, which should make your life easier.
 Besides, the default value of `theme` is just a temporary solution for the transition period, it might be `auto` in the future, to make scripts that only use default controls support dark mode by default.